 The weather was a balmy 60 degrees and sunny.
-The news reports were complaining that the ski season could be a bust this year.
-I liked it though.
+The news reports complained that the ski season could be a bust this year.
+I liked it, though.

-The meeting of the American Association of Equine Practitioners covered diverse subject matter including wild Mustang care, business of equine practice, advances in colic care, lameness, and of course, equine dentistry of which I attended all.
-There was also Stephen Covey – the same-named son of his father Stephen Covey who wrote “The 7 Habits Of Highly Effective People.”
-I have built my practice and life on his book as well as several parts of my own book “The Ten Irrefutable Laws Of Horsemanship.”
+The meeting of the American Association of Equine Practitioners covered diverse subject matter, including wild Mustang care, the business of equine practice, advances in colic care, lameness, and of course, equine dentistry, which I attended all.
+There was also Stephen Covey – the same-named son of his father, Stephen Covey, who wrote “The 7 Habits Of Highly Effective People.”
+I have built my practice and life on his book and incorporated his ideas in several parts of my book, “The Ten Irrefutable Laws Of Horsemanship.”

-The dentistry lectures were more of a how-to discussion of equipment, sedation, and nomenclature.
+The dentistry lectures were more of a how-to discussion of equipment, sedation, and terminology.
 Nothing new was added to the knowledge base of disease other than no one has a clue why some older horses start to have their front teeth loosen and fall out.
-The official name for this condition is EOTRH which stands for equine odontoclastic tooth resorption and hypercementosis.
+The official name for this condition is EOTRH: Equine Odontoclastic Tooth Resorption and Hypercementosis.
 There are two words I need to add to my computer’s dictionary.
 I have called it “ugly teeth of old horses” until this fancy name came along.

-The interesting fact about EOTRH is that everyone seems to agree that it is a “new” disease because there is no discussion of this in older text books or studies.
+The interesting fact about EOTRH is that everyone agrees that it is a “new” disease because there is no discussion of this in older textbooks or studies.
 People started seeing this about 15 to 20 years ago.

 Some were saying it may be caused by the grains we feed.
-Some suggested it is caused by vaccinations or dewormers.
-Other causes were bantered about but none held water.
-I had nothing to add either.
-However, it seems like no mini horses have had a case of this and it seems to only happen in geldings.
+Some suggested vaccinations or dewormers cause it.
+Other causes were bantered about, but none held water.
+I had nothing to add, either.
+However, it seems like no mini horses have had a case of this, and it seems to only happen in geldings.
 I’ll keep my ear open for more news about this interesting disease of the front teeth of horses.

 I am sure there are more vets out there who, like me, want to treat the horse as a living being with thoughts and feelings.
 Maybe you know of one.
-If you do, please let them know that I have a school teaching this method you all see me and Melissa do with your horses.
-Send them my way and let’s together preserve horsemanship based equine dentistry.
+If you do, please let them know that I have a school teaching this method you all see us do with your horses.
+Send them my way, and let’s together preserve horsemanship-based equine dentistry.